maxi-stein/org-management-backend/README.md

    This project uses a `development.json` file for configuration, so you **don't need to create a `.env` file**.
    The `development.json` file provided in this repository contains the environment configuration such as the server URL, database connection, JWT settings, and more.

+## ❗Error Handling

+API errors are logged in the `api-errors.log` file located in the root directory.
+The file records error messages and stack traces for debugging.

 ## 🔐 Authentication

 This application uses **JWT (JSON Web Token)** for authentication.
 The login system is already integrated with the backend, providing secure access to protected routes and features.